newtfire/Behrend75th/warrenLetters/EM_backendWork.md

 Alrighty, so I checked the Relax NG (.rnc) files against the XML in the folder and fixed whatever was in the red.
 So, as it is now, the XML agrees with the RNC.

+11/7/22 -> As of my most recent pull, the personIdRef attribute is not working properly.

 Unclear:

 I also went through and tried to resolve the elements marked 'unclear' and added comments marking them as resolved if the previous editors had a discussion in the file.
 However, there are still words that are 'unclear'.